Signed in as:

 17. Vase of 3 stems of salvias.

-19. Vase of 3 stems Michaelmas Daisies - any variety or varieties.
+19. Vase of 3 stems Michaelmas daisies - any variety or varieties.

 20. Vase of 3 stems flowering shrubs (not roses) - any variety or varieties.